hauke96/the-green-spot/content/posts/hiking-myths/index.en.md

 ## Navigation

+{{< imgScale "images/iceland/map-alternatives-clipped.jpg" "A good map and some basic navigational skills are enough is most situations."
+"350x" >}}

 **A paper map?
 I have my hiking app.**

 Only as long as you have electricity and unfortunately not every tree has a power socket.